Punjabi wedding traditions: Chooda

+Haldi / Vatna

-Vatna/Haldi: Four lamps or diyas are lit and the bride sits facing them.
-Oil is constantly poured into the lamps, so that the glow from the diyas is reflected on her face.
+Four lamps or diyas are lit and the bride sits facing them.
+Oil is constantly poured into the lamps so that the glow from the diyas is reflected on her face.
 Vatna involves applying a paste made from turmeric powder and mustard oil all over the bride's body by her female friends and relatives.
 This is done to make the bride look more beautiful on the most special day of her life.
 This ritual demands that the bride stay at home in her old clothes for a couple of days before her wedding.
-Ubtan is supposed to bring a glow to the bride's and groom's body, especially on their faces.
+Vatna/Ubtan (a mixture of turmeric, gram flour, rose water, and other beneficial skincare ingredients) is supposed to bring a glow to the bride's and groom's bodies, especially on their faces.
 This tradition is also known as Shaint in some cultures.
 After this ritual, the bride and groom are constrained from meeting each other until the wedding ceremony.

+Ghara gharoli (Hindu)

-Ghara gharoli: A decorated pitcher of water (ghadoli) is brought for the bride's bath by the bride's bhabi (brother's wife).
+A decorated pitcher of water (ghadoli) is brought for the bride's bath by the bride's bhabi (brother's wife).
 In the ghara gharoli ritual, the bride's sibling or sibling's spouse visits the nearby temple and fills a pitcher with holy water.
 The girl is then bathed with this holy water.
 Thereafter, the bride wears her wedding attire.
 The ghara gharoli and the vatna ceremonies take place at the groom's house too.
 But over there, the groom's sister-in-law brings the pitcher of water.
 As per the tradition, their wedding dress is presented to them by their respective maternal uncles.

+Jaggo

-Jaggo: In this ceremony, the family dances and sings in the beautifully decorated wedding home.
+Jaggo translates "to wake up".
+In this ceremony, the family dances and sings in the beautifully decorated wedding home.
 Jaggo is celebrated in the last hours of the night.
-They decorate copper or brass vessel called khadaa with diveh (clay lamps) and fill them with mustard oil and light them.
+They decorate copper or brass vessels called khadaa with diveh (clay lamps) and fill them with mustard oil and light them.
 The bride or bridegroom's maternal aunt (mami) carries it on her head, and another woman will carry a long stick with bells, shaking it.
 The women will then go into other friends' and families' homes; after being welcomed by sweets and drinks, they dance there and move on.
 It is a loud ceremony, filled with joy, dancing, fireworks, and food.
-It is also practised in Pakistan.
+It is also practiced in Pakistan.

+Mayian

+This is the preparation ceremony before a Punjabi wedding.
+This ceremony is an evening festival, at the couple's parental homes.
+It consists of many rites, the Vatna, Choora, Jaggo fireworks, and sometimes the Ladies Sangeet and Mehndi.
+The Mayian typically happens a couple of nights or the night before the wedding and is celebrated according to which part of Punjab the participants are from.
+In some areas, the Maiyan begins with the couple getting a red thread called mauli tied on their wrists.
+The couple will also have Vatna reapplied to look refreshed for the wedding day.
+The couple typically remain secluded in their homes to prepare for the wedding and to avoid evil eye.